Logo

 Stages Of Orthodontic Treatment

-Two-phase orthodontic treatment is a specialized process that combines tooth straightening and physical, facial changes, while the jaw and other bones are rapidly growing.
+Two-phase orthodontic treatment is a specialized process that combines tooth straightening and guiding facial growth, while the jaw and other bones are still maturing.
 The purpose of two-phase treatment is to maximize the opportunity to accomplish an ideal, healthy, functional, and aesthetic result that will remain stable throughout your child’s life.

 When a two-phase plan is indicated, putting off treatment might result in a need for more invasive treatment later in life which may not completely fix your child’s smile.
 Early treatment can often be most effective for achieving lasting results.